 Although a very popular Santa Monica attraction, the beach is also very large (3.5 miles long) which provides plenty of room for summer crowds.
 Manned lifeguard stations, paved walkways, restrooms and restaurants are plentiful and easy to find.

 The South Bay Bicycle Trail is a 22-mile long, paved trail that starts in Santa Monica and finishes at the Torrance County Beach while passing through Venice, Hermosa and Redondo beach.
-Bicycle rentals and hotel loaner programs are available for visitors.
+Bicycle rentals, bike tours and hotel loaner programs are available for visitors.

 SURFING AND PADDLEBOARDING